 Are you stuck for ideas and unable to move your plot forward?

 Here are five random ‘What If?’ scenarios to get you thinking and take your story somewhere new.

-What if… the main character’s neighbour elopes with – who?
+What if… the main character’s neighbour is arrested.

-What if… the main character’s lover goes to – where?
+What if… the main character’s brother steals – what?